Legal Virtual Assistant in New York — Dedicated, Vetted & Starting at $700/mo

 Your Legal Virtual Assistant in New York: Full Scope

 Your legal virtual assistant in New York is responsible for the day-to-day execution that keeps your business running.
 At The Human Capital, we match you with a single dedicated VA—not a rotating team, not a shared resource—who learns your business, your systems, and your preferences deeply.
-They become a true extension of your team.
+They become a true extension of your team across whichever New York district you operate from — Midtown Manhattan, FiDi, DUMBO, or Hudson Yards.

 Here is what your legal virtual assistant handles on a typical week: Client intake and onboarding coordination, Legal document preparation and formatting, Court deadline tracking and calendar management, Case file organization and maintenance, and more.
-They are trained in the tools your business uses and aligned to your time zone, so real-time collaboration is always possible.
+The deeper scope expands as your engagement matures to include Client communication management, Legal research support, Invoice preparation and billing support.
+Your VA is trained in the tools your business uses and aligned to your EST (UTC-5) working hours, so real-time collaboration is always possible.
 Every task is tracked in Asana, with weekly progress reports so you have complete visibility.

 The Human Capital Standard is what separates us from a freelancer platform or a generic VA agency.
 We put every candidate through a 5-step vetting process that accepts only the top 3% of applicants.
 Background verification is conducted through Checkr.
 NDA agreements are signed before your first call.
-And every Full-Time engagement includes a dedicated Human Success Manager who monitors your VA's performance through KPI reviews and regular QA checks.
+And every Full-Time engagement includes a dedicated Human Success Manager who monitors your VA's performance through KPI reviews and regular QA checks — the same Client Manager who supports your New York account from day one through the life of the engagement.

-The New York market for legal virtual assistant talent is competitive.
+The New York market for legal virtual assistant talent is competitive and the math rarely favors a local hire for early-stage and growing businesses.
 New York's executive talent market is the most expensive in the country.
-Local candidates cost an average of $72,000 per year before benefits and overhead.
-The Human Capital matches New York businesses with a dedicated, vetted legal virtual assistant within 48 hours — at a fraction of the local hiring cost.
+Local legal virtual assistant candidates command an average of $72,000 per year before benefits, payroll tax, equipment, and the operational overhead of an in-New York hire — a real fully-loaded cost typically 35-50% higher than the headline salary.
+The Human Capital matches New York businesses with a dedicated, vetted legal virtual assistant within 48 hours at a fraction of that cost, with no setup fees and no long-term contract.

 Core responsibilities include: